Diagnostic Medical Sonography (M)

 • Organize and accurately perform the individual steps in a sonographic procedure in the proper sequence

 Students must be able to perform the essential functions of the profession and meet the academic and clinical standards of the curriculum.
-To seek exceptions to these standards or reasonable accommodations, you should initiate a request with the program director.
+Students seekingreasonable accommodations to the professional technical standards should initiate a request with advising, department chair and/or program director.

 Tuition

 Students in the Diagnostic Medical Sonography program will pay CUW tuition during the pre-professional and professional aspects of the major.
-Students in the professional aspect of the major pay for 4 semesters and do not pay for summer, winterim or any overload tuition charges.
+Students in the professional aspect of the major pay for 4 semesters and do not pay for summer, or any overload tuition charges.
 If the student is attending an affiliate hospital-based program, a percentage of the tuition will be given to that program.
-Thus, students who are receiving the Emeritus (full) Scholarship or are full time CUW employees utilizing tuition benefits will need to pay tuition during the professional phase of the major if attending a partner affiliate DMS program.
-Employees receiving tuition benefits who are interested in the CUW DMS program are encouraged to discuss options with advising and the imaging department chair.
+Students will be charged CUW undergraduate tuition for the full program and receive all eligible institutional aid as long as the student is in enrolled in 12 or more credits.
+Only one student per year will be eligible to utilize the Concordia tuition waiver or tuition exchange.
+No more than one student per site may be on tuition waiver and/or tuition exchange at a time.
+Students receiving tuition benefits who are interested in the CUW DMS program are encouraged to discuss options with advising and the imaging department chair.

 Program Learning Outcomes